Introduction

 What are the exceptions to the Infringement of Patents provided under the Act?

-Following are some behaviors that would not constitute Infringement as per the patent provisions.
+Following are some behaviours that would not constitute Infringement as per the patent provisions.

-• Government use: In accordance with the patent provisions, a patented innovation may be used by the central government for internal purposes, and in accordance with Section 47, the government may import the patented invention.
+- Government use: Under the patent provisions, a patented innovation may be used by the central government for internal purposes, and under Section 47, the government may import the patented invention.

-• Any patented invention on a foreign ship, airplane, or vehicle that enters India is not illegal.
+- Any patented invention on a foreign ship, aeroplane, or vehicle that enters India is not illegal.

 What are the Patent Provisions related to the suits for filing Patent Infringement?